Sylpherius/Sylpherius.github.io/index.md

 each other bug-test each other's games and criticized each others' UX designs to make the mobile app feel simplistic and easy-to-use.
 We also initially worked together to accumulate and combine ideas so all of us would be able to choose a concept we saw potential in.

+### *Project in Databases and Web Applications*
+This project class' main goal was to create a website that allowed users to search for and purchase movies online.
+Throughout the quarter I have used MySQL, AWS instances, Java, JavaScript, HTML, and CSS to accomplish the tasks set forth.

+HTML/CSS and JavaScript made up the front-end and communicated with the back-end (consisting of Java Servlets) through JSON objects.
+We also experimented with ReCaptcha and password encryption for security measures.
+In terms of search functionalities we experimented with various search query matches in MySQL as well as fulltext searches and fuzzy searching.
+To allow for scalability we also used load balancing to make sure many users wouldn't interfere with each other in terms of accessing the database and utilized Jmeter to get statistics on which methods were more efficient.
+In addition to the online website, we also used Android Studios to create a simulated Android application that ran a simplified version of the entire project.

+Overall this class was very engaging and gave me a very useful experience of creating a project from scratch, as well as taking into account not only the security but also isolation of customer transactions to create a smooth and safe user experience.

 ### *Hackathons (2015-2016)*
 I went to a variety of hackathons throughout highschool that gave me my first feel of working in a group and coding outside of school.
 During these hackathons I took on various roles, which include being a coordinator, coder, graphics designer, and tester.
 We created